catvasion/portfolio/README.md

 #### Home:
 Welcome to my home page where I have links to sections in my porfolio and social links to where you can contact me.
 #### Skills:
-Discover the programming languages, frameworks, and tools I am proficient in.
+Discover the programming languages, frameworks, and tools I am knowledgeable in.
 #### Projects:
 Explore the projects I have worked on, including descriptions, screenshots, and links to live demos or repositories.
 #### Experience: